Apr 21

 Tri-Axle Chassis Shortage at Port of Oakland Featured Image

-If you have containers arriving in the near future or already at the Port of Oakland, the most immediate solution is to reach out to Port X Logistics and ask about our private chassis inventory at our OAK Terminal consisting of tri-axles, standard, and split-combo chassis to maximize efficiency and greatly reduce chances of demurrage.
-Also, did we mention we offer a NO DEMURRAGE GUARANTEE
+If you have containers arriving soon or already present at the Port of Oakland, it’s crucial to address this issue promptly.
+At Port X Logistics, we offer a solution to help you navigate this challenging situation.
+Our private chassis inventory at our OAK Terminal includes tri-axles, standard, and split-combo chassis, designed to maximize efficiency and minimize the risk of demurrage.
+And, to provide additional peace of mind, we offer a NO DEMURRAGE GUARANTEE.